 These creations can be accessed via Fortnite Creative codes, which are 12-digit Island codes you can use to jump straight into another player’s Creative island.
-These have not yet been released for all players to use, but if Epic Games sees and likes your creation, they can provide you with a Creative code so you can share it with the world.
 We’ve played as many of these games and maps as possible in order to bring you the best Fortnite creative codes.

 We’ve divided our list of Creative codes up into categories to make it easier for you to find what you’re looking for:

 Thanks to the golf ball toy and some clever code creators, it’s now possible to enjoy a game of mini golf without having to leave your room.
 This course features 15 holes across five worlds and is loaded with secret shortcuts to discover and tricky obstacles.

 Climb & Slide Board Game – 9678-3003-4723

 This is a fully functioning board game that on the surface appears to be very simple.
 The genius of this Fortnite Creative code is in the random dice roll mechanic, which involves an elaborate system of music sequencers and Baller spawners working behind the scenes just to generate a random number.

 Prop Hunt – 7376-0341-4655